jaffarkeikei/MazeGame/README.md

 ## Player
-The player is moved by the user with an aim of reaching the target's location before the computer does.
+The player, represented by a green tile, is moved by the user with an aim of reaching the target's location before the computer does.
+The player moves to the end of a line with a single keyboard press.
+The movement is limited to straight lines: vertically or horizontally.

 ## Computer
 Computer, which is the opponent, plays the game using tree traversal methods to get to the target location.
+The computer makes any possible number of moves based on the algorithm it uses before finding the target.

 ###  Breadth-First Search
 [Breadth-first search (BFS)](https://en.wikipedia.org/wiki/Breadth-first_search) is an algorithm for searching a tree data structure for a node that satisfies a given property.
 It starts at the tree root and explores all nodes at the present depth prior to moving on to the nodes at the next depth level.